AMD reveals Ryzen 7000 mobile CPUs with up to 16 cores and 32 threads

-(Pocket-lint) - Alongside a range of new mobile GPUs, AMD has also revealed a number of Ryzen 7000 mobile processors at this year's CES.
+Alongside a range of new mobile GPUs, AMD has also revealed a number of Ryzen 7000 mobile processors at this year's CES.

 This range of new laptop processors promises to include some powerful CPUs that can take on Intel's latest offering.
 But while Intel is making bold claims with its first-ever 24-core laptop processor, AMD is also set to deliver superb performance with its flagship mobile offering.